TYPE 2 DIABETES and THE DRUGS

 But, good news, there is something that will!

-Appropriate dietary changes and exercise will actually bring blood sugar to within a normal, healthy range AND, over time, will also heal red blood cells, as the damaged ones get discarded and new ones are created over a period of 6 months to a year!
-And during that time, organs and the vascular system will not continue to suffer more damage.
+Type 2 diabetes is a "Lifestyle Illness".
+Appropriate dietary changes and exercise will actually bring blood sugar to within a normal, healthy range AND will also heal red blood cells, as the damaged ones die off, and new ones are created over a period of 6 months to a year!
+During that time, organs and the vascular system will not continue to suffer more damage and, with continuing proper nutrition, organs will repair as long as the patient avoids eating the foods that created this disease in the first place.

 Is it an easy fix?
 Of course not.
 Nothing worthwhile is easy.
 But are you worth the effort it takes to change your diet and exercise daily so that you will live and not die early from heart disease, lost limbs and eyes?
 Yes.
 Without question.

-If you have been diagnosed with pre-diabetes or diabetes, contact me: firstname.lastname@example.org - 360-338-0481 offc or 206-276-3534 cell/text.
-If we determine that you are a good nutritional therapy case, I will come alongside you with a nutrition plan, an exercise plan, and accountability to help you make this vitally important life-change.
+If you have been diagnosed with pre-diabetes or diabetes, contact me: email@example.com - 360-338-0481 offc or email: firstname.lastname@example.org.
+If we determine that you are a good nutritional therapy case, and if you are totally committed to do whatever it takes to heal your body from this insidious disease, I will come alongside you with a nutrition plan, an exercise plan, and accountability to help you make this vitally important life-change.
 You just need to do 2 things:

 1) Follow my recommendations exactly

-2) Give this about a year - you must be patient
+2) Give this about a year - you must be a patient patient!

 If you can commit to doing those 2 things, you will add priceless time to your life and improve the quality of the rest of your life like nothing else will.